Plánice: Administrative division

 Mlynářovice forms an exclave of the municipal territory.

 Etymology

-The name is a diminutive form of pláně, which means 'plains'.
+The name is a diminutive form of pláně, which means 'plains' in Czech.

 Geography

 Plánice is located about 13 km east of Klatovy and 38 km south of Plzeň.
 It lies in the Blatná Uplands.
 The highest point is the hill Rovná at 724 m above sea level.
 The town is situated on the left bank of the Úslava River.
 There are several small fishponds in the municipal territory.

 History

 The first written mention of Plánice is from 1144, when it was property of the newly established monastery of Pomuk.
 As a town, Plánice was first mentioned in 1329.
 During its history, the town was owned by the noble families of Schwamberg, Sternberg, Rožmitál and Martinic.

 Transport

 There are no railways or major roads passing through the municipality.